eddmann/eddmann.github.io/_posts/2013/2013-12-01-merge-sort-in-scala-using-tail-recursion-and-streams.md

 ---
 layout: post
-title: "Merge sort in Scala using Tail-recursion and Streams"
+title: 'Merge sort in Scala using Tail-recursion and Streams'
-meta: "Two alternative ways of implementing Merge sort using Scala."
+meta: 'Discover two optimised implementations of merge sort in Scala using tail recursion and streams, complete with detailed code examples and explanations.'
+tags: scala merge-sort functional-programming
 ---

-In a previous [post](/posts/merge-sort-comparison-in-java-and-scala/) I made a rudimentary comparison of Java and Scala using the [Merge sort](http://en.wikipedia.org/wiki/Merge_sort) algorithm as a case-study.
+In a previous [post](/posts/merge-sort-comparison-in-java-and-scala/) I made a rudimentary comparison of Java and Scala using the [Merge sort](http://en.wikipedia.org/wiki/Merge_sort) algorithm as a case study.
-There I described a trival Scala implementation which did not take into consideration tail-recursion, resulting in an unavoidable stack-overflow when faced with a sufficiently sized list.
+There I described a trivial Scala implementation which did not take into consideration tail recursion, resulting in an unavoidable stack overflow when faced with a sufficiently sized list.
-In this post I wish to describe two very different implementations that resolve this gleming omission.
+In this post I wish to describe two very different implementations that resolve this glaring omission.

 <!--more-->

 ## Tail-recursion

 A method call can be categorised as tail-recursive if there is no action to undertake after the method returns, aside from returning its own value.
-In such an example, a compiler rewrite (in-effect mimicking [Goto](http://en.wikipedia.org/wiki/Goto)) can replace the caller in-place for the callee without any side-effects.
+In such an example, a compiler rewrite (in effect mimicking [Goto](http://en.wikipedia.org/wiki/Goto)) can replace the caller in-place for the callee without any side effects.
 As a result, no new stack frame is required (re-using the existing one) per recursive call, providing similar efficiency to a common iteration loop.

-The 'merge' method which is the point of stack-overflow consideration in our example has been refactored below to instead use an accumulator parameter, now completing all required work before the next call.
+The 'merge' method, which is the point of stack overflow consideration in our example, has been refactored below to instead use an accumulator parameter, now completing all required work before the next call.
 The compiler is then able to parse these recursive method calls and run the described optimisation.
-In this case the Scala compiler does not require that an annotation be present as it can deduce this requirement, however for clarity I have included it.
+In this case, the Scala compiler does not require that an annotation be present as it can deduce this requirement; however, for clarity I have included it.

 ```scala
 implicit def IntIntLessThan(x: Int, y: Int) = x < y